NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     incorrect disparity amounts.
 The value provided is the size of blobs in pixels that will be removed at the full image resolution.

-corr-tile-size (*integer*) (default = 1024)
-    Manually specifies the size of image tiles used by the correlator for multi-threaded processing.
-Typically there is no need to adjust this value but it is very important when using semi-global matching.
-See :numref:`asp_sgm` for details.
-This
-    value must be a multiple of 16.

-sgm-collar-size (*integer*) (default = 512)
+sgm-collar-size (*integer*) (default = auto)
-    Specify the size of a region of additional processing around each correlation tile when using SGM or MGM processing.
+    Specify the size of a region of additional processing around each correlation tile for SGM, MGM, and external algorithms.
 This helps reduce seam artifacts at tile borders when processing an image that needs to be broken up into tiles at the cost of additional processing time.
 This has no effect if the entire image can fit in one tile.
+See :numref:`ps_tiling`.

+corr-tile-size (*integer*) (default = auto)
+    An internal parameter that sets the size of each tile to be processed.
+This is set automatically.
+See :numref:`ps_tiling` for user-accessible controls.

 sgm-search-buffer (*integer integer*) (default = 4 4)
     This option determines the size (in pixels) searches around the